 So get fresh, tender, and young organic red carrots.
 They are less fibrous and naturally sweeter.

-Milk and cream - Use full-fat milk and cream if you want a richer ice cream texture.
+Milk and cream - Use full-fat milk and heavy whipping cream if you want a richer ice cream texture.
 Using low-fat milk may not yield the same result.

 Sweetened Condensed milk - This is what gives this ice cream a smooth creamy texture and makes it sweet.